 Today, a new term is emerging: “Non-Acnegenic” Products.

 So, how is it done?
-How do we know that an ingredient is non-comedogenic, or the product is not likely to clog pores?
+How do we know that an ingredient is non-comedogenic and won't contribute to blocking pores?

-Simply put, fatty acids are the building blocks of the fat in our bodies and in the food we eat.
-The body breaks down fat from food to fatty acids, so it’s able to absorb it in the blood.
-I know, we’re used to be alarmed by the word fat when we hear it, but the truth is our body needs fat for energy and cell growth.
+Simply put, fatty acids are the building blocks of the fat in our bodies and our food.
+The body breaks down fat from food into fatty acids, so it can absorb it in the blood.
+Our body needs fat for energy and cell growth.

-Essential fatty acids are the fundamental building blocks of healthy cell membranes in your skin.
-You can obtain fatty acids internally or topically to help the skin produce the natural oil barrier, important for keeping the skin hydrated, plumper, and younger-looking.
+You can obtain fatty acids internally or topically to help the skin produce a natural oil barrier, which is important for keeping your face hydrated, plumper, and younger-looking.

 Everything looks good, so where’s the problem?

-Studies over the years have investigated the comedogenic activity of sebum, the skin’s natural oil, and free fatty acids.
-In 1974, a study published in the Archives Of Dermatology examined the relationship between acne vulgaris and free fatty acids.
-Results have shown that free fatty acids are comedogenic when applied in massive amounts to the skin’s surface.
+Studies have investigated the comedogenic activity of sebum and free fatty acids.
+One study examined the relationship between acne vulgaris and free fatty acids.
+Results showed that free fatty acids are comedogenic when applied in massive amounts to the skin's surface.

-However, authors note that there’s also evidence showing reduced fatty acid levels in acne conditions.
+However, authors note that there's also evidence showing reduced fatty acid levels in acne conditions.
 This implies that not all fatty acids have the same effect on the skin.
-The contradictory results still give scientists headaches and make the relationship between sebum, fatty acids, oil and other moisturizing ingredients even more complex.
+The contradictory results complicate the relationship between sebum, fatty acids, oil, and other moisturizing ingredients.

-However, to keep things simple, we can sum up that today we know certain fatty acids can be irritating and cause comedogenic reactions, in certain amounts and for certain skin types.
-Groundbreaking, huh?
+However, to keep things simple, we know certain fatty acids can be irritating and cause comedogenic reactions.

 Some studies have shown that acne patients have a deficit in linoleic acid.
-This has lead to the development of many theories that argue that ingredients high in linoleic acid and low in oleic acid are more beneficial and less comedogenic than ingredients high in oleic and low in linoleic acids.
+This has led to many theories that argue that ingredients high in linoleic acid and low in oleic acid are more beneficial and less comedogenic than ingredients high in oleic and low in linoleic acids.

-While we’re on the subject of the ratio of certain fatty acids, we have to talk about the comedogenic potential of oils, which are the essential ingredients in moisturizing products.
+While we're on the subject of the ratio of certain fatty acids, we have to talk about the comedogenic potential of oils.

-Many studies over the years, like the one from 1984 published in The Journal of the American Academy of Dermatology, have made an attempt to rate the comedogenicity of the most frequently used skincare products, oils, and other ingredients.
+Many studies over the years have attempted to rate the comedogenicity of the most frequently used skin care products, oils, and other ingredients.

 Since then, The American Journal of American Academy of Dermatology has published a list of ratings for various oils and waxes.
-The so-called comedogenic index scale has been shared extensively over the internet.
+The comedogenic index scale has been shared extensively over the internet, helping those with sensitive, oily, and even dry skin go for noncomedogenic options.

 0 – Not likely to clog pores